zuiko21/minimOS/hard/roñavid.md

 When fitted to a **2.304 MHz *Jalapa*** machine, this will get VRAM access of **18 clock cycles each scanline**, plus an additional **5544 accessible cycles between frames**.
-For heavy VRAM access rates, this will reduce the computer's *effective speed* to about 830 kHz.
+For heavy VRAM access rates, this will reduce the computer's *effective speed* to about 830 kHz. *These figures will vary somewhat if using the alternate 512x480 or 256x240 resolutions, or with a different CPU speed.*

 For maximum performance, however, the RDY-generating circuit might be disabled, at the cost of the typical *snow* showing up during CPU accesses.